playcanvas/developer.playcanvas.com/content/en/shader-editor/overview/graphs/index.md

 position: 1
 ---

 Graphs are a central concept in Shader Editor.
 They are made up of nodes that do things, and edges that connect them together.
+Shader Editor uses the graphs to generate the shader programs for rendering.

 To find out how to manage graphs see the [Graph Editor][1] documentation.